jbhopkins/bioxtasraw/docs/source/tutorial/s1_kratky.rst

 #.
 Click the Proceed using AutoRg button to proceed to the Dimensionless Kratky Plot window using
     RAW’s automatic fitting for |Rg|.

 #.
 By default, the plot is the Dimensionless |Rg| plot.
-Use the dropdown “Plot” menu at the top to
+Use the drop-down “Plot” menu at the top to
     select the Normalized (by I(0)) and Dimensionless Vc plots.

     *   *Tip:* The dashed gray lines on the Dimensionless (Rg) plot are guidelines